The Top 9 People Most Likely to Suffer From Vitamin D Deficiency

 Kidneys also decline in efficiency as people age, and as a result cause older adults to struggle with converting this vitamin into its usable form.

-8. Those With A BMI of 30 or More
+8. People With A BMI of 30 or More

 The higher your body mass index (BMI), the harder it is for vitamins to circulate throughout your body, vitamin D in particular.